Routeperfect’s Guide to Tapas In Spain

-Our tapas tour in Spain begins with a visit to Seville.
-Located on the banks of the Guadalquivir River, Seville is a product of rich Moorish, Medieval and Roman history.
-According to legend, the mighty Hercules founded the city.
-It’s a wonderful city to wander through.
-The Moorish palace of Alcázar was built in the 14th century and is a UNESCO World Heritage site.
+Our tour of tapas in Spain begins with a visit to Seville.
+Located on the banks of the Guadalquivir River, Seville is a product of rich Moorish, medieval, and Roman history.
+According to legend, the mighty Hercules founded the city, and it is a wonder city to wander through.
+The Moorish palace of Alcazar was built in the 14th century and is a UNESCO World Heritage Site.
 I was amazed at the beauty of Seville and planned plenty of time to see the sights.

 The next place I visited was another local favorite, Az Zait.
-Not only is the presentation at this restaurant unique, but the food was amazing!
-I highly recommend booking in advance to make sure you have the chance to try the best tapas in Seville.
+Not only is the presentation at this restaurant unique, but the food is amazing!
+I highly recommend booking in advance to make sure you have the chance to try some of the best tapas in Seville.

 Tapas Tour Granada

-The next stop on our tapas tour is Granada.
+The next stop on our tour of tapas in Spain is Granada.
 This city is known for its awe-inspiring Alhambra Palace and Fortress, a gorgeous example of the city’s Moorish heritage.
 The Alhambra Palace Complex includes summer palaces, gardens and fountains, and it stands tall on a mountain range, overlooking Granada.

-When it came time to plan my trip to Spain, I knew I had to make sure to visit Granada’s highly recommended Poë tapas bar.
+When it came time to plan my trip to Spain, I knew I had to make sure to visit Granada’s highly recommended Poe Tapas Bar.
 This budget friendly bar also has great tapas options for vegetarians.
 I highly recommend you go early to avoid waiting as this is a popular place for locals and tourists alike.
-My personal recommendations are the spicy pork stew spicy chicken in Thai sauce.
+My personal recommendations are the spicy pork stew and spicy chicken in Thai sauce.